Food & Home

 Crockpot Chana Masala

-This vegetarian chickpea stew makes a great family dinner—it’s cheap and easy to make, plus, it’s packed with protein, fiber, and iron (if you add the spinach).
+This vegetarian chickpea dish makes a great family dinner—it’s cheap and easy to prepare, plus it’s packed with protein, fiber, and iron (if you add the spinach).

 2 tablespoons olive oil